Thumb Collateral Ligament Injury

 Your injury could not heal properly on its own if your ligament is badly injured or stretched, or if there are injuries to the surrounding bone and tissues as well.
 You might require surgery.
 This can aid in the ligament’s healing and allow your thumb to move and function fully again.

-weakness and unsteadiness when writing or grabbing. a lack of movement when trying to make circular motions with your thumb.
+Weakness and unsteadiness when writing or grabbing. a lack of movement when trying to make circular motions with your thumb.

 How can I tell if I tore my thumb’s ligament?

 The end of the ruptured ulnar collateral ligament may result in swelling or a lump on the inside of the thumb if it is totally injured.
+Additionally, you can feel unsteady or loose in your thumb joint.

 How much time does it take for a thumb ligament to recover?